At a Glance

 Poplar Island is one of those must-see birding destinations in Maryland.
 The island is an environmental restoration project located in the Chesapeake Bay in Talbot County, Maryland, due west of Tilghman Island.
 Along with Hart-Miller Island, Masonville Cove, and Swan Creek/Cox Creek, Poplar Island is primarily a man-made terrain built of material dredged from the Chesapeake Bay and Baltimore Harbor, and has become one of Maryland’s outstanding shorebird sites.

 Formally named the “Paul S. Sarbanes Ecosystem Restoration Project at Poplar Island,” the project has become an international model for the beneficial use of dredged material.
 The habitats on and near the island include dredged material impoundments; mudflats; brackish marshes; rock jetties; and the open waters of the Chesapeake Bay.
-As a birding destination, Poplar Island is famous for its shorebirds, and also offers great views of waders, waterfowl, gulls, and terns.
+There are views of forested areas and sandy beaches on nearby islands.
+As a birding destination, Poplar Island is famous for its shorebirds, and also offers great views of waders, waterfowl, gulls, terns, and marsh-dwelling songbirds.
 See “How to Visit” below.

 History: